 Periodontists are dentists who specialise in the field of Periodontics.
 This includes the prevention, diagnosis and treatment of teeth and the areas surrounding and supporting the teeth as well as the placement of dental implants.

 The Alliance team of dedicated professionals take pride in ensuring that your experience with us is caring, understanding and informative.
-Our goal is to help patients acheive oral health with a functioning, comfortable and aesthetic dentition.
+Our goal is to help patients achieve oral health with a functioning, comfortable and aesthetic dentition.

 More information regarding your first appointment, location, parking, payment options etc. can be found by clicking this link